 - The place of birth or origin of an individual’s earliest known ancestor.
 Because 17th and 18th century passenger lists rarely survived, researchers are often forced to use alternative records to identify an ancestor’s country of origin.

-Q2: How can a genealogist confirm that a relative served in the American Revolution?
+Q How can you confirm that a relative served in the American Revolution?

 If you suspect your ancestor served in the American Revolution, you must first determine the possible town (or state) from which he may have served.
 If a Revolutionary War record exists for your ancestor, it will be filed under the state of service.
 Next, you should examine record collections specific to the Revolutionary War.
 Some of these are: